whasting/Plantshare/README.md

 #### [Wade Hastings](https://github.com/whasting)

 ## Upcoming Features:

+(Coming Soon) Additionally, the site will be using a combination of Google Maps Api to display the location of a plant detail item and Cloudinary image storage Api to allow users to upload images of their plants.

   - [ ] Image uploading
   - [ ] Google maps, be able to post where you are distributing your plants